richorama/ODIN/readme.md

 1. You can switch out the underlying database easily. i.e. you can switch from in-memory, to local disk, to Windows Azure Storage.
 1. You can introduce middleware in the data read/write pipeline, to allow features such as caching and retry policies.
 1. You can build more sophisticated APIs over the top of the interface.
-A triple store is currently available, but more are planned.
+A triple store and a JSON serializer are currently available, but more are planned.

 An example of building up an Odin data pipeline: